ryndaniels/effective-devops/assignments/assign_1.md

 ## Accept invitation to GitHub JoeNGo Organization (Everyone)

-Start on this step once you have provided your GitHub identity to your instructors.
+Start on this step once your group's Notetaker has provided the GitHub identities for your group to your instructors.

 * Visit https://github.com/JoeNGo
 * Accept invitation.